gmlewis/bible-codes/TheLittleBook.md

 Judean or Gentile, (whether bond or free) will be fully recreated as one new man in me Christ Jesus and will stand in glorified liberty for eternity!
 For I am a life giving spirit, for so has my Father made me.
 And I am that the great I AM has made me forevermore.
 And now so to you will be made like me in a glorified body, a body fashioned in reward that will embody your accomplishments in your stand for me in this evil day.
 Not one of your efforts will go unrewarded: For God is not unrighteous, that he should forget your work, and labor of love, which you showed toward his Name, in that you have ministered to the Saints, and yet minister.
 Your true selves are hidden in me, even your savior and Messiah.
 Forevermore will you be with me, and you will be of one mind and heart with me Yeshua HaMashiach and even with Yahweh, for the Great El Shaddai, even the Almighty God will be all in all for his purposes will be fulfilled in you, my called, chosen and faithful.
 I am coming for you, my Bride, are you ready?
 Do you have oil in your lamps?
 Have you washed yourselves fully in my atoning blood?
 Have you stopped washing one another’s feet?
 Watch!
 Look!
 Listen!
 Watch for my appearing and encourage each other because Satan would hide my appearing if such a thing were possible.
 Look to me, the author and finisher of your faith, for in the twinkling of an eye will you be changed and fashioned like me forevermore.
 Listen to my Words and be ready for my appearing and above all be obedient out of Love for Yahweh and for me to keep my holy Word in pureness of heart, knowing that your redemption no longer draws near but is here.
-I am one in unity and purpose with my Father, and soon you will be one with us I am the perfect Passover Lamb for all time
+I am one in unity and purpose with my Father, and soon you will be one with us I am the perfect Passover Lamb for all time
-I am approaching.
-Do not listen to the scoffers who mock you I am coming for you, only remain steadfast another second or two I am your eternal sacrifice
+I am approaching.
+Do not listen to the scoffers who mock you I am coming for you, only remain steadfast another second or two I am your eternal sacrifice
-I am a life giving spirit, for so has my Father made me I am that the great I AM has made me forevermore
+I am a life giving spirit, for so has my Father made me I am that the great I AM has made me forevermore
-I am coming for you, my Bride, are you ready?
+I am coming for you, my Bride, are you ready?

 213